interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

 ##### JWT Claims
 In order to be considered a valid JWT for this profile, a signed JWT MUST contain the following claims:

- * `iss` (issuer): A claim that claim identifies the principal that issued the JWT.
+ * `iss` (issuer): A claim that identifies the principal that issued the JWT.
 See [Section 4.1.1 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.1) for more details.
- * `sub` (issuer): A claim that claim identifies the principal that is the subject of the JWT.
+ * `sub` (issuer): A claim that identifies the principal that is the subject of the JWT.
 See [Section 4.1.2 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.2) for more details.
- * `aud` (audience): A claim that claim identifies the recipients that the JWT is intended for.
+ * `aud` (audience): A claim that identifies the recipients that the JWT is intended for.
 See [Section 4.1.3 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.3) for more details.
  * `exp` (expiry): A claim that indicates a date/time after which the token should be considered invalid.
 Implementations SHOULD reject any tokens with a missing or invalid expiry claim.
 See [Section 4.1.4 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.4) for more details.

 ##### Example Usage